 For Law Enforcement

-Unfortunately, there’s a tendency for law enforcement officers to bring physical violence into each situation.
+Unfortunately, there’s a tendency for police officers to bring physical violence into certain situations.
 Whether it’s using lethal force or restraining an individual, violence only escalates the problem and can lead to fatal encounters.
+Emphasizing voluntary compliance through non-violent communication and de-escalation tactics can significantly reduce these risks, promoting safer interactions between law enforcement and the community.

 De-escalation for law enforcement takes a much different approach to these encounters.
 For example, rather than reaching for a gun, an officer can start talking to the individual and show that they’re there to help, not to harass or harm.